axtk/skdl/README.md

 let taskData = await getTaskData(taskId);
 ```

-Here, `getTaskData(taskId)` is resolved after 10 iterations, 3 seconds apart from each other, have passed.
+Here, `getTaskData(taskId)` is resolved after 10 iterations have passed, with each iteration 3 seconds apart from another.

 ### Constant infinite polling